fairdirect/foodrescue-app/README.md

     sudo checkinstall --pkgname extra-cmake-modules --pkgversion 5.70.0 make install
     ```

+3. **Install Qt 5.12.0 or up to 5.13.2.** Qt 5.12.0 or higher [is required](https://invent.kde.org/frameworks/kirigami/-/blob/f47bf90/CMakeLists.txt#L8) by KDE Kirigami 5.68.0.
+Under Ubuntu this is installed automatically as a [dependency of Kirigami](https://launchpad.net/ubuntu/focal/amd64/libkf5kirigami2-5/5.68.0-0ubuntu2) (see below).
+Ubuntu 20.04 LTS provides Qt 5.12.5 while Ubuntu 19.10 provides Qt 5.12.4 ([see](https://reposcope.com/package/qt5-default)).

+    In principle, you could also install Qt 5.13 or higher.
+Qt 5.13 or higher for desktop Linux applications as installed here works fine out of the box.
+However, it is advisable to keep the Qt versions for desktop Linux and Android the same to avoid surprises.
+And when installing Qt 5.13 or higher for Android, additional steps will be needed, as detailed in chapter [5.4.
+Android Development Setup](#54-android-development-setup) below.

-3. **Install KDE Kirigami 5.68.0 or higher.** [As provided](https://launchpad.net/ubuntu/focal/amd64/kirigami2-dev) under Ubuntu 20.04 LTS and installed there with:
+4. **Install KDE Kirigami 5.68.0 or higher.** [As provided](https://launchpad.net/ubuntu/focal/amd64/kirigami2-dev) under Ubuntu 20.04 LTS and installed there with:

     ```
     sudo apt install kirigami2-dev libkf5kirigami2-doc